SEANPNEX/seanpnex.github.io/README.md

 npm run docs:dev
 ```

-Your site will be available at http://localhost:5173.
+Your site will be available at localhost 5173.

 ## **🧪 Customize**